zoeskan/MCB185/README.md

 Once you finish that, move on to subsequent units.
 The course is designed to be completed in linear order.
 Skipping around between or within units is not advised.

+## Getting Behind ##

+People learn programming at highly variable rates.
+Some people can do this entire course in a couple weeks.
+Others may never finish.
+Unfortunately, the course has a 10-week schedule that ends in a letter grade.
+Not all students will finish the course.
+That's okay, you can still get a good grade even if you don't finish all of the material.
+Every assignment has a due date, but it's a soft deadline.
+You may turn in assignments late for full credit.